hashicorp/nomad/website/source/api/json-jobs.html.md

   they can be promoted which unblocks a rolling update of the remaining allocations at a rate of `max_parallel`.

+- `AutoPromote` - Specifies if the job should automatically promote to the new deployment if all canaries become healthy.

 - `Stagger` - Specifies the delay between migrating allocations off nodes marked for draining.